idealwebsolutions/instant-tunnel/README.md

 ## Motives
 There's several upsides to using Cloudflare Argo ([see here](https://www.cloudflare.com/products/argo-smart-routing/)) but here are my own:
-- Wanted to utilize old/unused devices sitting around and spend less on hosting services.
+- Wanted to utilize old/unused devices sitting around and spend less on external hosting services.
+Free tier limits mostly suck.
-- Would like to build a platform with similar functionality to Heroku or Google App Engine, except self-hosted and completely free.
+- Build your own platform with similar functionality to Heroku or Google App Engine, except self-hosted and completely free.
-- Would like to expand to creating a FaaS platform similar to AWS using [OpenFaaS](https://github.com/openfaas/faas) in the near future.
+- Host a FaaS platform similar to AWS or Azure using [OpenFaaS](https://github.com/openfaas/faas) by routing Cloudflare Argo to your own serverless farm.
+Checkout demo link to see OpenFaaS in use.

 ## TODO
 App could use some improvements visually, will work on it incrementally as necessary to polish.
 Suggestions are welcome.